ayden-boyko/Log_Service_Go/README.md

 ### Using a Config File

-Beaver also supports configuration via a JSON or YAML file.
+The logger also supports configuration via a JSON or YAML file.
 Example JSON configuration:

 ```json
 {